 The Theatre School > About > Faculty & Staff > Performance > Damon Kiely

-Prior to moving back to Chicago he produced, directed and taught in New York City.
-In New York he directed for the Public Theatre, New York Theatre Workshop, the Ontological Theater, Adobe Theater Company, PS122, Ensemble Studio Theater and New Dramatists.
+Prior to moving back to Chicago, he produced, directed, and taught in New York City.
+In New York he directed for the Public Theater, New York Theatre Workshop, the Ontological Theater, Adobe Theater Company, PS122, Ensemble Studio Theater and New Dramatists.
 Damon also served as the Artistic Director for Real Time Theater and was a Producing Director at the Ontological-Hysteric Theater as well as the Associate Artistic Director for the Children's Theater of Maine.
 He is a winner of the 2000-02 NEA/TCG Career Directing Program, the 2000 Drama League Fall Directing Program and the 1997 Princess Grace Award.